Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Good boost for all’a us, I think," Hoeff said.
 "You know how Ten’Gewek are with strength.
 Proving a human can *‘go a round’* with one’a them can’t hurt us."

-*"Definitely* not with a Given-Man, though," Tilly clarified.
+"*Definitely* not with a Given-Man, though," Tilly clarified.
 "God no."

 Dan sighed.
 "Well… I suppose diplomacy comes in many forms," he conceded.
 "Quite a contrast with the no-doubt *very formal* discussion they just had with the Corti..."